Mostly, that you absolutely won’t suddenly start loving your body and feeling happier than you’ve ever felt before.

 10. The sore throats that come with bulimia feel a bit like there’s a giant gobstopper sitting on each side of your throat that connects to your ears.
 Mostly because these are the glands that swell up most from all the vomming action.
 It’s not pleasant.

-12. If you can’t get access to the toilet and you’ve got in instilled in your head that you HAVE to be sick, you will find alternative places to vom – like the garden or a bowl in your room.
+11. If you can’t get access to the toilet and you’ve got in instilled in your head that you HAVE to be sick, you will find alternative places to vom – like the garden or a bowl in your room.
+Because the alternative – just not throwing up – isn’t an option.

-18. Some foods, no matter how hard you try, simply won’t want to come back up, and then you’re faced with the guilt and self-loathing that comes with consuming 2,000 calories in one sitting.
-It’s the opposite of fun.
+17. Some foods, no matter how hard you try, simply won’t want to come back up, and then you’re faced with the guilt and self-loathing that comes with consuming 2,000 calories in one sitting.

-20. Once you’ve consumed an entire pizza and chocolate pudding and vommed it all up again, you’ll usually be peckish again an hour or so later and it’s really bloody irritating.
+19. Once you’ve consumed an entire pizza and chocolate pudding and vommed it all up again, you’ll usually be peckish again an hour or so later.

 You might like: Come on, let’s have a chat about depression and eating disorders